 4. Dwan Wins the Biggest Pot in the History of a Televised Poker Game

 The second-largest live cash game pot occurred in London back in 2010.
 Legendary figures Tom Dwan and Phil Ivey were among numerous famous high rollers who featured London’s Million Dollar Cash Game.

-The particular hand we are going to speak about occurred after 20 hours of play.
-Only three men left at the time.
+The particular hand we will speak about occurred after 20 hours of play—only three men left at the time.
 Patrik Antonius was remaining.

 Tom just called 7♥6♥ from the button.
 Ivey had A♣2♦ on the small blind and raised it to $23,000($1,000/$2,000 + a $500 ante were the blinds).
 Dwan called.
 The flop showed J♣3♦4♣.
 While Tom was in better shape with an open-ended straight draw, Ivey hoped to make a straight of his own.

-The two guys eventually participated in the biggest pot in the history of a televised poker game as Dwan collected $1.1 million on the occasion.
+The two guys eventually participated in the most giant pot in the history of a televised poker game as Dwan collected $1.1 million on occasion.

 3. Isildur1 Scoops $1.1 million against Ivey

-Viktor Blom, one of the most frequent profiles on this list, has been featured in the two highest-ever online poker pots.
-To make things even more spectacular, only a few days have passed between those two pots.
+One of the most frequent profiles on this list, Viktor Blom, has been featured in the two highest-ever online poker pots.
+Only a few days have passed between those two pots to make things even more spectacular.

 On the bright side, the Swedish legend did not lose both.
-He won this one against Phil Ivey, returning a solid portion of the losses against Antonius.
+Instead, he won this one against Phil Ivey, returning a solid portion of the losses against Antonius.